-HistoryHaving high social status in New York City, Gertrude Vanderbilt Whitney established the Whitney Museum of American Art in the early 1930s.
+HistoryHaving high social status in New York City, Gertrude Vanderbilt Whitney established the Whitney Museum of American Art in the early 1930's.
 The Great Depression didn't hinder this passionate art collector who was part of some of NYC's wealthiest families.
-She hired a local architect to transform residential properties in the Greenwich Village neighbourhood into a public museum.
+She hired a local architect to transform residential properties in the Greenwich Village neighborhood into a public museum.
 At the time, this district attracted flocks of artists and intellectuals from all over the United States of America.
 Gertrude was thrilled with the location of her new museum that showcased American art.
-In the early 1950s, the Whitney Museum of American Art relocated to a larger space in the heart of Midtown Manhattan.
-A tragic fire forced the organization to move again in the 1960s.
+In the early 1950's, the Whitney Museum of American Art relocated to a larger space in the heart of Midtown Manhattan.
+A tragic fire forced the organization to move again in the 1960's.
 Designed by Marcel Breur, the contemporary building on the chic Madison Avenue hosted the museum for nearly five decades.
 In 2015, the well-established museum moved to a stunning modern property that was designed by the famous Italian architect Renzo Piano.
 More than 420 million dollars were spent on the opening of the all-new Whitney Museum of American Art.
+Click to book your Whitney Museum of American Art admission ticket.

 Collection and HighlightsConsisting of approximately 700 pieces, the initial collection of the Whitney Museum of American Art was almost entirely owned by Gertrude Vanderbilt Whitney.
 There are now more than 18,000 items in the museum's permanent collection.
 As you browse the galleries, you'll see paintings by some of the greatest American painters of all time.
 The works of Edward Hopper, Andy Warhol, Man Ray and John French Sloan are on display.
 Some notable genres that dominate the exhibits include American Realism, avant-garde, Art Deco and Postmodernist.
 The paintings at the Whitney Museum of American Art capture the essence of traditional American scenes in sports, pop culture, entertainment, politics and other important topics.
 Specializing in modern American cuisine, Untitled is the official restaurant of the Whitney Museum of American Art.
 You can also head to the Studio Cafe to enjoy light fare along with stunning views of the NYC skyline and New York Harbor.
 This contemporary cafe is located on the eight floor.
 Several observation decks and terraces are also scattered on multiple levels of this museum.